moneymayx/Solana_Hackathon/README.md

 *Built with ❤️ for the advancement of AI security research and education*

 **⚠️ Important**: This platform is for educational and research purposes only.
 It is NOT a gambling, lottery, or gaming platform.
 All users must be 18 or older and consent to research participation.

+---

+## 🙏 Acknowledgments

+Inspired by the pioneering work of [Freysa AI](https://freysa.ai) in AI security research and jailbreak challenges.